tlevine/www.thomaslevine.com/content/!/downloading-binary-files-non-magic/index.md

+---
+title: Don't let binary files scare you
+description: Binary files might seem scary if you're used to looking at text, but most of what you know about text files is the same for binary files in general.
+kind: article
+created_at: 2014-04-15
+---
 Binary files might seem scary if you're used to looking at text.
+They might be even scarier if they're floating around in the internet rather than sitting on your hard drive.
 Today I try to calm your fears.

 ## Downloading a text file